breakponchito/DominicanWorkShopParticipant/module_06_use_concurrency/README.md

 By adding the implementation of this, we are gaining a lot of benefits, some of them are the following:

 - Reduced boilerplate code and complexity: With this layer of managed services now is straightforward to use and implement on our daily basis, inject the resources when you need and use on your specific components.
-- Compatibility with the Java SE Concurrency: As we said this spec is on top of the Java SE implementation providing the most recent additions for Concurrence, we will see how to use Virtual Threads more later.
+- Compatibility with the Java SE Concurrency: As we said this spec is on top of the Java SE implementation providing the most recent additions for Concurrency, we will see how to use Virtual Threads more later.
 - Improved performance and Responsiveness: By offloading long-running tasks to background threads, applications can remain responsive to user interactions.
 - Better resource utilization: Efficiently uses available CPU cores by executing multiple tasks concurrently.
 - Container Integrity: Ensures that concurrent operations respect the container's environment and don't lead to resource leaks or security vulnerabilities.